allartk/LazyStorage/README.md

 LazyStorage
 ===========================

 LazyStorage is an abstraction layer for indexeddb and webdb.
+A working is example is in the example dir.

 ## Usage